 - Steadiness: Individual places emphasis on cooperation, sincerity, and dependability.

 - Conscientiousness: Individual places emphasis on quality and accuracy, expertise, and competency.

-Why You Should Use Behavioral Assessments to Hire the Right Candidate
+Why You Should Use Behavioral Assessments to Hire the Right Talent

 You can also use the assessment to judge whether they would be a good fit within your existing team or determine if they possess any skills your team may be currently lacking.
-Knowing their behavioral assessment results before the interview can allow you to prepare strategic interview questions that could allow them to showcase their strengths in action.
+Knowing their behavioral assessment results before the interview can allow you to prepare strategic interview questions for further insight into the area of interest.

-By utilizing PeopleSuite, we can provide you with a candidate portfolio of qualified professionals for each position.
+When partnering with PeopleSuite, we provide you with a talent portfolio of qualified professionals for each position.
 Connect with us today to discover how we can help grow your team and your business!